kgoggin/reason-react-apollo/website/docs/using-queries.md

 ### `type variables`

-This is the type for the variables defined in the operation, expressed as a `Js.t`
+This is the type for the variables defined in the operation, expressed as a `Js.t`.

 ### `parse`